cortexrd/Knack-Toolkit-Library/README.md

     b.
 Add the code from file KnackBootloader.js

-5)  Copy the KnackToolkitLibrary.js and KnackToolkitLibrary.css files to
-    the folder as per recommendation below (Lib\\KTL).
+5)  Copy the ktl.js and ktl.css files to the folder as per recommendation below (Lib\\KTL).

 6)  Back in *AppName*.js